MikeHopley/ftl-ships-strategy/index.md

 Mantis Pheromones is nice to have while you're still (mostly) boarding with two crew, but less relevant once your teleporter is full.
 Fine to keep or sell.

-Note that defence drones are awful on this ship, as shields and weapons are vulnerable.
+[Defence drones are awful on this ship](https://imgur.com/a/lOT4r#NmDNKYU), as shields and weapons are vulnerable.

 With a Lanius and clone bay, venting below 50% oxygen is reasonably safe.
 Consider doing this in the early game, to increase the chance that enemies target O2 instead of something that matters.